|

 people looking for Sprint prepaid cellular phones.
 So, this

-section is dedicated to answering this question, and providing details
+section is dedicated to answering the question, and providing details

 around your options for Sprint no contract cell phones.
 I